What we do

 Meet the New CME Group Foundation Scholars

-On August 14, 2023, CME Group Foundation announced that 18 rising underrepresented students majoring in finance, technology, and related fields at partner colleges and universities in Illinois have each been awarded $20,000 in scholarships, resulting in a total of 33 CME Group Foundation Scholars with new and renewing students.
-On August 15, CME Group Foundation hosted its annual Day of Recognition and Market Education for the new 2023-24 Foundation Scholars, as well as interested renewing Scholars.
+On August 14, 2024, CME Group Foundation announced that 18 rising underrepresented students majoring in finance, technology, and related fields at partner colleges and universities in the U.S. have each been awarded $20,000 in scholarships, resulting in a total of 35 CME Group Foundation Scholars with new and renewing students.
+On August 14, CME Group Foundation hosted its annual Day of Recognition and Market Education for the new 2024-25 Foundation Scholars, as well as interested renewing Scholars.
 The all-day event, held at CME Group, provided Scholars with valuable information about the financial services industry, as well as internship and career opportunities at CME Group.
-Scholars learned from and networked with CME Group employees, who served as keynote speakers, panelists, breakout session speakers, and networking participants throughout the day.
+Scholars learned from and networked with CME Group employees, who served as keynote speakers, presenters, small group discussion leaders, and networking participants throughout the day.

 • DePaul University